paulo3011/sparkfy/project4-datalake-on-aws/runtime/README.md

 # Discussion and decisions for this ETL pipeline

-## 1. The purpose of this database in context of the startup, Sparkify, and their analytical goals.
+## 1. The purpose of this data lake in context of the startup, Sparkify, and their analytical goals.

 __Introduction__

 A music streaming startup, Sparkify, has grown their user base and song database even more and want to move their data warehouse to a data lake.
 Their data resides in S3, in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.

-This project create an ETL pipeline for a data lake hosted on S3 that extracts their data from S3, processes them using Spark, and loads the data back into S3 as a set of dimensional tables.
+This project create an ETL pipeline for a data lake hosted on S3 that extracts their data from S3, processes them using Spark, and loads the data back into S3 as a set of dimensional and fact tables.
 This will allow their analytics team to continue finding insights in what songs their users are listening to.

 __Questions to anwser__

 - What songs users are listening to?
+- How many paying users are there?
+- How many users downgraded the plan in the month?
+- and others..

 __Project Datasets__